DETAILED ACTION

 Ho teaches [0040] policy scope based on redaction.
 Ho further teaches that the policy may specify different categories of sensitive data such as age or department number which the redaction operator will identify.

-responsive to the data query, executing, by a processing device, a redaction operation to identify candidate sensitive data that matches the type of sensitive data to be redacted within the unredacted data of the database; (Ho teaches [0020] redaction of data which has been determined sensitive.)
+responsive to receiving the data query, executing, by a processing device, a redaction operation to identify candidate sensitive data that matches the type of the sensitive data to be redacted within the unredacted data of the database; (Ho teaches [0020] redaction of data which has been determined sensitive.)

 Given the broadest reasonable interpretations “candidate sensitive data” is merely data which has been identified as sensitive, private, or confidential.